Former employees describe toxic culture at NAMI Maine

-BANGOR, Maine (AP) — A major mental health nonprofit is hiring a consultant to assess its workplace culture following complaints by former employees of toxic and demeaning treatment by the organization’s CEO.
+BANGOR — A major mental health nonprofit is hiring a consultant to assess its workplace culture after complaints by former employees of toxic and demeaning treatment by the organization’s CEO.

 The assessment comes in response to high staff turnover at NAMI Maine, a chapter of the National Alliance on Mental Illness, former employees told the Bangor Daily News.